 Future City Lab

 Experiment, debate, and play in the Future City Lab!
 In alignment with STEM curriculum goals, students will use tactile objects and interactive digital games to design waterfront parks, streets, and apartment buildings.
-Stepping into the role of planner and respond to the current housing, transportation, and environmental challenges facing New Yorkers.
-In designing waterfront parks, streets, and apartment buildings, students will discover first-hand the trade-offs required to balance costs with community and environmental needs as they create their future visions of New York.
+Stepping into the role of planner to respond to the real-world challenges such as housing, transportation, and environmental challenges in New York.
+By designing waterfront parks, streets, and apartment buildings, students will discover first-hand the trade-offs required to balance costs with community and environmental needs as they create their future visions of New York.

 Additional Gallery Programs